MatsThieme/SnowballEngineTemplate/README.md

 ```

 ### Behaviour
-A Behaviour is a Component with user-defined functionality.
+A Behaviour is a Component with user-defined functionality.\
+Base class for all Behaviours.

 ### Component
 A Component controls the behavior of the corresponding GameObject.